Tuning Higher Order Structure in Colloidal Fluids: Discussion

 (\emph{iii}) We now consider three--body correlations in Fig. \ref{figG3}.
 As the dipolar strength increases, the peak at 180$^{\circ}$ increases as expected since more dipolar colloids form strings.
 However, we also observe peaks at 60$^{\circ}$ and 120$^{\circ}$ increasing with respect to field strength.
-This could correspond to the particle arrangements across the $xy$ plane where the labyrinth-like structure emerged.
-Even though $g_3$ is more sensitive than $g_2$ towards small structural variations in fluids, there is still very little variations between graphs at lower field strength.
-To identify small structural variation at lower field strength, we turn to the topological cluster classification.
+The triplet correlations in the simulations show increasing structure at higher field strength with respect to the experiments.

-(\emph{iv}) The plots in Figures \ref{figTCCPopulationA} and \ref{figTCCPopulationB} show the population of dipolar clusters of different geometries and sizes analyzed with the TCC.
-In particular Fig. \ref{figTCCPopulationA}(a) and (b) show the population of clusters made of 8 particles; (c) and (d) show the population clusters made of 9 particles; (e) and (f) for 10 particle clusters.
-Figure \ref{figTCCPopulationB} (a) and (b) shows data for 11 particle clusters while (c) and (d) concerns 12 particle cluster.
-In most cases, the cluster population found in experiment and simulation match.
+(\emph{iv}) The renderings in Fig.~\ref{figPretty} and the plots in Figs. \ref{figTCCPopulationA} and \ref{figTCCPopulationB} show the population of dipolar clusters of different geometries and sizes analysed with the TCC.
+Overall, we find that the clusters we observe in our system follow reasonably those of the dipolar--Lennard--Jones clusters (Fig.~\ref{figTCCClusters}).
+That is to say, we see more elongated clusters at higher field strengths.
+In all cases, at high field strength it is the LJ--dipolar cluster that corresponds to the highest dipolar interaction that we find in both experiment and simulation.
+We find this to be a significant outcome of this work, providing strong evidence in support of modelling colloids in an AC electric field with dipolar interactions.